shahroudy/NTURGB-D/README.md

 *In the extension of our experiments, we found out the normalization is not vital.
 You can skip the normalization step and it should work fine.
 Actually the network is supposed to learn how to normalize the data by itself.*

-**Are you going to release the Part-aware LSTM source code?**<br>
-*I like to do so, but it needs some cleaning up and documentation.
-I have utilized Andrej Karpathy's [char-rnn](https://github.com/karpathy/char-rnn) code to implement Part-aware LSTM.
-Please take a look at it till then.*

 **The provided MATLAB code cannot read avi files on my Linux machine.**<br>
 *Most probably it's a missing codec problem.